Several people have asked why the Russia-Ukraine war is happening. Here is some background context and history.

-You can also listen to an updated version of this post as a podcast.
+You can also listen to this post as a podcast.

 Russia-Ukraine war: what is happening now?

-The Russian invasion of Ukraine that began on 24 February is the worst-case scenario.
-President Putin launched a major, unprovoked war against a peaceful neighbour to re-draw the borders of Europe in the 21stcentury – a clear breach of international law.
+On 24 February 2022 President Putin launched the biggest war in Europe since 1945.
+He threw hundreds of thousands of troops and thousands of tanks and aircraft into battle in a neocolonialist war against a peaceful neighbour.
+His goal was to re-draw the borders of Europe in the 21stcentury – a clear breach of international law.

 It is hard to assess the significance of statements by the Russian leadership because misleading people about what you are doing, or “maskirovka”, is part of Russian military tactics.
 But to look at a few:

 – President Putin says Ukraine is a hostile country.
 Ukraine was never hostile to Russia before Russia invaded Ukraine in 2014.
 Russian-speakers in the east of the country lived in peace and stability before Russia invaded.
 Since then, they have faced eight years of conflict.
 At no point before or since 2014 has Ukraine posed a military threat to Russia.

 – Russia is responding to a fascist or “Nazi” threat from Ukraine.
 A nonsense claim repeating the propaganda playbook from 2014 – when Russia claimed a fascist threat from Ukraine to justify its invasion – and 1961, when builders of the Berlin Wall, designed to stop East Germans leaving for the West, called it an “anti-fascist protection wall”.

 This piece by top international lawyer Elizabeth Wilmshurst – who resigned from the British Foreign Office over the invasion of Iraq in 2003 – explains the illegality of Russia’s invasion.